vs3kulic/ThePerson/README.md

 - **Infinite Possibilities**: This project is _never_ complete.
 From tracking "hunger levels" to implementing a complex `dream()` system, the only limit is your imagination.
+- **Be Part of The Town**: _The Town_ is a fun little community that anyone can join.
+Read [the section below](#-be-part-of-the-town) to find out more.

 Read our [Contribution Guidelines][contrib] to get started.

-## 📋 Completing tasks
+## 📋 Completing Tasks

 You can find tasks under the [Issues][repo-issues] tab on GitHub.
-These are issues labeled `task` and are simple contributions you can make (good if you are new).
+These are issues labeled `task` and are contributions you can make with specific instructions and more guidance.

 If you are interested in completing a task:
 - **Leave a comment requesting assignment under the issue**.